pauloafpjunior/tulip/README.md

 1. **Clone** this repository.
 2. **Create** a database using 'tulipdb.sql'
 file available at the root of this project.
-3. **Setup** the following environment variables in your web server.
+3. **Setup** the following environment variables in your web server (to do this in Apache Webserver, please update the `envvars` file, available at `/etc/apache2` folder).

 ~~~~~~~~
 MYSQL_DATABASE="tulipdb"